BUB2020/bubble/README.md

 * Calculation: Total Earnings=50% * ETH mining reward of the invitee * mine owner level coefficient * Referral boost coefficient + BUB rewards

-> Example: You referred A, and you staked 15 ETH and 40,000 BUB for mining.
+> For example: You referred A, and you staked 15 ETH and 40,000 BUB for mining.
 During your mining period, A also invested 15 ETH for mining, earning 0.2 ETH per day.
 Then, after 5 days, the referral rewards you can get are 50% * 0.2 * 5 * 1.0 * 1.2 = 0.6 ETH and 5,000 BUB.

 # Prize Pool